Top 25 Japanese Foods You Need to Try Out

 9. Sea Urchin

-Sea Urchin is a delicacy in Japanese cuisine.
+Sea urchin is a delicacy in Japanese cuisine.
 Around the northern island of Japan, Hokkaido, you can find some of the best sea urchin in the world.
-It has a creamy texture and is sweet and salty from the sea.
+It has a creamy texture and offers a delightful combination of sweetness and a hint of saltiness from the sea.

-Sea Urchin is best enjoyed on its own such as in sushi or kaisendon.
+Sea urchin is best enjoyed on its own such as in sushi or Kaisendon.
 However, it can also be added to sauces or pastas to give a delicious creamy, sweet, and fishy flavor.
+Learn more about sea urchin and how to prepare it.

-Each ingredient is eaten separately and the Japanese usually dip it into raw egg before eating.
-The sweetness of the egg helps balance the salty broth and vegetables.
-Sukiyaki is the prefect dish for sharing with family and friends!
+Each ingredient is typically enjoyed individually, and in Japanese cuisine, it is common to dip them into raw eggs before consuming.
+The natural sweetness of the egg helps to harmonize the flavors of the salty broth and vegetables.
+Sukiyaki is the perfect dish for sharing with family and friends!

-Similar to sukiyaki, nabe is a Japanse-style hotpot.
+Similar to Sukiyaki, Nabe is a Japanese-style hotpot.
 A selection of vegetables and meats are stewed in a dashi-based broth.
 A dipping soy sauce can also be added such as ponzu (citrus-based sauce).
 The flavors of the vegetables and meats slowly infuse into the broth making it deliciously rich and tasty.

-Nabe is usually finished by adding some udon noodles or rice.
+Nabe is often enjoyed with the addition of Udon noodles or rice.
 Friends and family usually gather around a portable stovetop to enjoy nabe together on a cold winter’s day.

 Gyoza is a staple in every Japanese household.
-Succulent on the inside and crispy on the outside, gyoza are great for a weeknight meal or as party food.
-A mixture of minced pork, green onions, and aromatics are mixed and wrapped inside a gyoza skin.
+Succulent on the inside and crispy on the outside, Gyoza is great for a weeknight meal or as party food.
+A mixture of minced pork, green onions, and aromatics is mixed and wrapped inside a Gyoza skin.

 They are gently fried till the bottom is golden brown and then steamed to cook all the way through.
 The balance and contrast of textures and flavors make this simply delicious!
 The dipping sauce is traditionally soy sauce and vinegar along with some cilli oil, if you like.